mantvydasdeltuva/kath/content/deployment/index.md

 ---

 > [!summary]
 > The Deployment segment provides detailed instructions on how to set up the Kath project in various environments, including server setup, cloud deployment, and integration with third-party services.
-It covers prerequisites, environment configurations, deployment strategies, and post-deployment best practices to ensure a smooth implementation process.
+It covers prerequisites, environment configurations, deployment strategies, and post-deployment best practices to ensure a smooth implementation process. ^summary